LiLabAtVT/I2GDS2025/Group2/README.md

-# Pipline for Sequencing Processing of Plant Bacterial Pathogen (Xylella fastidiosa)
+# Pipeline for Sequencing Processing of Plant Bacterial Pathogen (Xylella fastidiosa)
 Note: The scripts in this pipeline were developed by different teammates.
 Paths, input filenames, output directories, and working directories must be modified to match your own environment before running.
 Always double-check SLURM resource requests and file locations.